mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 In the above code, we extracted information from the `movies` table, the `directors` table, and the `actors` table in sequence, and then we mapped the data to a `Movie` object.
-As the `ConnectionIO` type is a monad, we can compose the queries in a sequence using the _for-comprehension_ construct.
+The `ConnectionIO` type is a monad.
+We can compose the queries in a sequence using the _for-comprehension_ construct.
 Even though it's not the main focus of this code, as we said, the three queries are executed in a single database transaction.

 ## 8. Putting Pieces Together: A Tagless Final Approach

 Now that we know all the pieces of a program that connects to a database using Doobie, we can create a more complex example.
 For this purpose, we will use the _tagless final_ approach.
-Again, the details of tagless final approach are far beyond the scope of this tutorial.
-However, it's sufficient to know that it is a technique that allows us to manage dependencies between our components, and to abstract away the details of the concrete effect implementation.
+Again, the details of the tagless final approach are far beyond the scope of this tutorial.
+All we need to know is that it is a technique that allows us to manage dependencies between our components and abstract away the details of the concrete effect implementation.

-In a tagless final approach, we first define an _algebra_ as a `trait`, storing all the functions we want to implement for a type.
+In a tagless final approach, we first define an _algebra_ as a `trait`, storing all the functions we implement for a type.
 If we take the `Director` type, we can define the following algebra:

 ```scala
 trait Directors[F[_]] {